NETWAYS/gitlab-training/day2/01_Workflows/07_Gitlab_Workflow.md

 Create the merge request.
 Add a comment inline to the source code and see what happens in the interface.

-Merge the request to master and investigate the Git history.
+Merge the MR and tick `delete source branch`.

 Open the previously created issue and verify that is was closed by merging the MR.

+### Run git fetch --prune

+This CLI command deletes local branches where the remote tracking branch is gone.

+    @@@ Sh
+    $ git fetch --prune

 ### Pull changes to local master after merge